What’s up, everyone? Morgan J Ingram, Creative Advisor at Cognism here. 👋

-Boolean search uses keywords and Boolean operators (AND, OR, and NOT) to limit or expand your potential leads.
-This means you’ll be able to exclude or add specific people to your saved searches and lists.
+Boolean search uses keywords and special operators (AND, OR, and NOT) to refine your search results.
+This powerful technique lets you exclude or include specific people in your saved searches and lists, making your prospecting far more targeted.

-When you’re in LinkedIn Sales Navigator, you can use Boolean operators in the title field or in the keyword search bar for leads and accounts.
-This advanced search function helps to target the right prospective clients.
+When using Sales Navigator, you can apply Boolean operators in both the title field and the keyword search bar for leads and accounts.
+Here’s how to construct effective Boolean searches:

-To be honest with you, I spend most of my time in the lead list part of Sales Nav.
+To be honest, I spend most of my time in the lead list part of Sales Nav.

-Sometimes the account lists can be useful, but the lead list area is much more powerful.
-It can provide you with way more insights to tailor your first touchpoint.
+While account lists can be useful, the lead list area is much more powerful.
+It provides far more insights to help you personalize your first touchpoint effectively.

 Here’s what they look like in Sales Nav. 👇